 ISOTunes Pro ear buds provide 27dB of noise reduction, enough to knock the noise from most woodworking tools down to a manageable level.
 (You want to get below 85 dB to be safe.)
-They Bluetooth connect to your phone, allowing you to make and receive calls, and listen to music or podcasts.
-One of the most incredible aspects of these babies is their noise cancelling feature.
-If you’re talking on the phone and running a shop vacuum at the same time (I do this ALL the time) they’ll knock down the sound of the vac so the person on the other end can only hear you, not the irritating background noise.
+They Bluetooth -connect to your phone, allowing you to make and receive calls, and listen to music or podcasts.
+One of the most incredible aspects of these babies is their noise-canceling feature.
+If you’re talking on the phone and running a shop vacuum at the same time (I do this ALL the time), they’ll knock down the sound of the vac so the person on the other end can only hear you, not the irritating background noise.
 Very cool.

 1. The older you get, the faster time moves